con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > 	% rdo rje'i snying po - monlam

 The one whose body sprouts with vajra hairs,
-Whose one body is marked by vajra hairs,
+Whose unique form is marked by vajra hairs,
 Whose fingernails advance with vajra tips,
-Whose skin is compact like a vajra’s core.
+Whose skin is firm as if a vajra’s core.
 (74)

 * 74c: VV: 'Who acts with nails resembling vajra tips', VM: 'the tips of whose fingernails grow as vajras'.
 The Dege translation supports VV.
 It is uncertain whether the ancient translation hints at a different reading of the Sanskrit, or is simply a different (probably difficult to justify) interpretation.
 Our translation favours the ancient translation, but is a slight attempt at a compromise.